scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/python/subscribe_python.md

 ![img_publishhello.gif](img/img_publishhello.gif)

-In the Python program, you will receive a text message:
+In the Python program, you should receive a text message:
 ```
 Topic: QQP4LRB0 Message: hello
 ```